Australia has around 100 venomous snakes — 12 with a bite that can kill.

 • Coughing or wheezing

 • Pale or clammy skin

-This highlights the need to waste no time calling 000 for an emergency.
+This highlights the need to call Emergency 000 without delay.

 Victims of snake bite who have a history of anaphylaxis, may have an action plan in place which includes administering an injection of epinephrine using an auto injector.
 Check and take action accordingly.